-Healthcare is all about the patient experience.
 This means that the communication between staff and patients, the ease of access your patients have to your practice, and even your waiting room atmosphere are all part of enhancing their experience.

 Implementing all these ideas may seem like an overwhelming task, but there are ways we can guide a better patient journey and improve the results for our patients.
-Keep reading for seven strategies to upgrade your patients experience.
+Keep reading for seven strategies to upgrade your patient’s experience.

 Ensure you have an excellent front desk team.

 Working at the front desk of a rheumatology practice isn’t easy.
-Dealing with patients who are missing crucial paperwork, while repairing the day’s schedule, and managing frustrated patients are daily battles.
+Dealing with patients who are missing crucial paperwork while repairing the day’s schedule and managing frustrated patients are daily battles.

-Train your front desk to cultivate healthy habits and have useful strategies to prepare them for these situations.
+Train your front desk to cultivate healthy habits and have helpful strategies to prepare them for these situations.
 Ensure the patients get the most from their experience from the minute they walk through the door, including a knowledgeable, organized, and smiling front office staff.

 Display excellent bedside manner.

-- Utilize strong communication skills.
+• Utilize strong communication skills.

-- Make a good first impression.
+• Make an excellent first impression.

-- Sit down and take time with patients.
+• Sit down and take time with patients.

-- Make eye contact.
+• Make eye contact.

-- Speak professionally but also in a way that patients can understand.
+• Speak professionally but also in a way that patients can understand.

-- Be an active listener.
+• Be an active listener.

 Create extended hours.

 We live in a time of immediate gratification and 24-hour everything.
-To be able to compete, it’s time to extend your practice hours.
+To compete, it’s time to extend your practice hours.
 Even if it’s just one day during the week where you stay open late or are available for a few hours on a Saturday morning, extended hours are beneficial.

 Your patients and their families are busy, and typical hours aren’t always possible, so give them what they need to set yourself apart from the competition.